Western Illinois University - Quad Cities - Academics

 English at WIU Quad Cities

-The department offers majors in English (Literature and Language) and English Education.
-Students in both options can take a variety of courses in areas reflecting the major approaches that define the study of language and literature today.
+At Western Illinois University-Quad Cities, the major in English (Literature and Language) focuses on today's major approaches to the study of language and literature.
 The study of Forms provides students precise language and concepts to understand how the structures of literature inform its meaning.
 The study of Traditions emphasizes the historical development of literature, particularly in terms of British and American literatures.
 Language and Theory courses give students the tools to precisely understand language and reflect on how texts come to have meaning in a variety of discourses, cultural contexts, and philosophical perspectives.
 Social Justice courses encourage students to explore how literary studies address issues of cultural power and politics.
 Examples would include the role of literature in responding to racism, gender identities, class conflict, and disability.

-Literature and Language majors take an additional professional development course.
-English Education majors take courses in the teaching of language, literature, and writing.
-All majors complete their training in English with a senior seminar.
+English majors take an additional professional development course and complete their training in English with a senior seminar.

 Department of English and Journalism courses are taught by faculty holding doctoral degrees from distinguished universities across the United States.
 All are dedicated educators, skilled in fostering active student participation.
 They are also active scholars and have to their credit many books, chapters in books, articles, and scholarly presentations at professional conferences.

 The department offers 13 scholarships for English majors.
 Ten are named after distinguished former faculty members in the department: two Paul Blackford Scholarships for achievement in the study of British literature, the Olive Fite Award for achievement in the study of American literature, the John Castle Award for an incoming first-year English major, the Irving Garwood Award for exceptional interest in Shakespeare, the Alfred V. Lindsey Scholarship in writing, the Beth M. Stiffler Scholarship in English education, and the Nai-Tung Ting and Wanninger Scholarships.
 Three others acknowledge generous donors: two Lila S. Linder Scholarships and the John Merrett Scholarship.
 The Department of English and Journalism “Scholar of the Year Award” honors the outstanding junior or senior in the department.
-Detailed information on scholarships is available from the department advising office, (309) 298-2189; Western’s Scholarship office, (309) 298-2001; or on the Web at wiu.edu/Scholarship.
+Detailed information on scholarships is available from the QC scholarship office, (309) 762-9080, or Macomb's Scholarship Office, (309) 298-2001, or at wiu.edu/Scholarship.

 Honors in English

 Our majors find that their degrees are extremely marketable.
-Our English Education graduates have been highly successful in finding teaching positions.
 English majors can choose from a variety of occupations, including abstract writer, advertising copywriter, bibliographer, copy editor, corporate communications specialist, editor, grant writer, librarian, public relations specialist, proofreader, researcher, author/screenwriter, technical writer, and (with additional skills or further education) lawyer, reporter, newscaster, literacy trainer, media planner, speech writer, news director, paralegal, press secretary, publisher, script reader, and translator/linguist.
 The list of possibilities is endless because people trained to read critically and write clearly are in demand everywhere in an increasingly demanding job market.